 Most comprehensive policies have provisions for acts of God, but if you only carry liability insurance you will probably have to pay out of pocket if a tree falls on your car.

-If you live in an area prone to certain types of natural disasters, like tornadoes, your insurer may require you to carry extra insurance if you want to be covered for damage incurred during a twister.
+If you live in an area prone to certain types of weather events or natural disasters, like tornadoes or volcanic eruption, your insurer may require you to carry extra insurance if you want to be covered for damage incurred during a twister.
+Flood damage may not be covered unless you have a separate flood insurance policy.
+And keep in mind, these types of events are usually not covered by standard homeowners policies either.
 Make sure to do the research about your area and ask before signing up for a policy that may not have enough coverage to protect you.
+You don’t want to find out you don’t have the right coverage after you file an insurance claim that gets denied.